 Specializations in the Computer & Digital Forensics Major

 - The specialization in Computer Science will give you the deeper understanding of programming and algorithms, and how those relate to digital forensics.

-- Through the Cyber Investigation specialization, you will learn how to analyze and prepare digital data for a criminal investigation, including interviewing and white-collar crime.
+- Through the Cyber Investigation specialization, you will learn the principles and procedural aspects of a criminal investigation, including interviewing and white-collar crime.

 - The Digital Forensic Science (4 + 1) program enables you to begin master's level classes in Digital Forensic Science while still taking undergraduate courses.
-You can graduate in five years with both an Undergraduate and Graduate degree.
-If you are interested in pursuing the Graduate Master of Science in Digital Forensic Science program, you must apply during your junior year.
+You can graduate in five years with both an undergraduate and graduate degree.
+If you are interested in pursuing the Master of Science in Digital Forensic Science program, you must apply during your junior year.
 See your advisor for the best course of action.